Einsol's Razor

 Travoglyph

 The ancient tongue of the Asura, forged in the Infernal Planes.
-Travoglyph is power made audible — each word a controlled detonation, its Object-Subject-Verb grammar placing consequence before cause, and the act of speaking it considered a form of Spell Weaving.
+Travoglyph is power made audible.
+Each word lands like a controlled detonation, its Verb-Object-Subject grammar placing consequence before cause, and the act of speaking it is considered a form of Spell Weaving.

 Read more